 Recording sessions for Jimmy Eat World's album, Chase This Light began on August 7, 2006.
 After a lengthy writing and recording period the mixing for this album began in June 2007.
 The lead single, Big Casino, was released on August 28 and the album itself on October 16.
 The album debuted at #5 on the U.S. Billboard 200 chart selling about 62,000 copies in its first week.
 It also contains the song Carry You, originally written for Jim Adkins' side project, Go Big Casino.

-The band’s seventh and latest album, Invented, was released on 28th September 2010 with the second track, My Best Theory, being released as a digital download single on 10th August 2010.
+The band's seventh album, Invented, was released on 28th September 2010 with the second track, My Best Theory, being released as a digital download single on 10th August 2010.
 The reception was good and sold just under 40,000 units in the first week.
 It's the first album that contains a song sung by guitarist Tom Linton since Clarity.

 The band's official website can be found at http://www.jimmyeatworld.com/.